Yaakov Alperon: Biography

 Yaakov Alperon was born in Israel in 1955, to a poor family of Jewish immigrants from Egypt, and grew up in a small apartment in Givat Shmuel.
 Alperon and his brothers learned boxing and began taking over small businesses in the area, before eventually the family gained power by protection rackets across the Gush Dan region of Israel.
 Alperon was first arrested when he was in his twenties, and 1993, he was jailed for 4.5 years after the police shut down his extortion business.
 Two of his brothers, Nissim and Zalman, were also convicted.

-Alperon's main enemies included Zeev Rosenstein, a notorious drug lord in Israel who had also been the target of murder attempts, and the Abutbul and Abergil families over money from bottle recycling, an industry that brings in $5 million a year, based on police estimates.
+Alperon's main enemies included Zeev Rosenstein, a notorious drug lord in Israel who had also been the target of murder attempts, and the Abutbul and Abergil families over money from bottle recycling, an industry that brings in US$5 million a year, based on police estimates.
 As part of a protection racket offered to restaurant owners, the businesses would pay for the mobsters' "services" by leaving empty bottles, which would leave no documentation and could be redeemed for cash to provide an apparently legitimate revenue source.

 In March 2004, Israeli police arrested four suspected contract killers from Belarus who had been found with weapons, including explosives and shoulder-held missile launchers, at their hideout.
 The arrested hitmen had been accused of involvement in a failed murder attempt against Yaakov Alperon in December 2003, and earlier attempts that same year against Alperon's brother Nissim and another attack against a member of a crime family linked with the Alperons.

 On January 2, 2006, a summit between Alperon and a rival gangster, Amir Mulner, was held at a hotel north of Tel Aviv with the intention to address their differences.
-The arbitration efforts failed, gun and knife fights broke out resulting in Mulner being stabbed in the neck, allegedly by Alperon.
-Afterwards Alperon and his son went into hiding and were not found despite a two-month nationwide search, however the two later turned themselves into police custody.
+The arbitration efforts failed, gun and knife fights broke out and Mulner was stabbed in the neck, allegedly by Alperon.
+Afterwards Alperon and his son went into hiding, and were not found despite a two-month nationwide search; however the two later turned themselves in to police custody.
 In March 2006, Alperon and his brother Reuven were charged with "making threats, attempted assault, and intentionally damaging a car" for their involvement in the incident.

-Shortly before his death, an article published in Haaretz indicated that Alperon had been involved in heating oil schemes with other gangsters.
-Alperon had also been involved in setting up internet cafés during a time when few had computer access at home, in which the fee paid for use of the computer would be paid in cash to the restaurant and would then be used to gamble on the computer.
+Shortly before alperon's death, an article published in Haaretz indicated that he had been involved in heating oil schemes with other gangsters.
+Alperon had also been involved in setting up Internet cafés during a time when few had computer access at home, in which the fee paid for use of the computer would be paid in cash to the restaurant and would then be used to gamble on the computer.
 The internet business was shut down in spring 2002 after mounting costs started to exceed the gambling revenues.

-Alperon had served prison terms on multiple occasions and had just been released from a 10-month prison sentence served as part of a plea deal.
+Alperon had served several prison terms, and had just been released from a 10-month prison sentence served as part of a plea deal.
 He had been arrested for stabbings, assault, blackmail and intimidation over the course of his career.